How To Beat A Credit Card Lawsuit In Court

 Levying bank accounts - direct access to withdraw funds

 These are harsh punishments to collect on a debt you may not even owe.
 A money judgment also lowers your credit score.
 Don’t let corporations bully you into joining the 95% of people who don’t contest complaints.
 Do surprise them by showing up and making them do the heavy lifting.
-Come prepared by knowing what to say—and leave out—in court.
+Come prepared by knowing what to say — and not say — in court.
 The following section will provide you with some basic do’s and don'ts.

 Fraud/identity theft